-The land for the 3 forest properties will be held as first mortgage security by BNZ for the borrowings, including the overdraft facility.
-The floating interest rate for the term loan facility is 5.48% at the date of the PDS.
+The BNZ holds a first mortgage over the Land as security for the borrowings, including the overdraft facility.
+The floating interest rate for the term loan facility is 5.13% at the date of the PDS.
 There are no financial covenants relating to the term loan.
-The term loan facility will need to be extended or refinanced at the end of its initial 5-year term, as the facility will be required through to July 2027.
+The term loan facility will need to be extended or refinanced at the end of its initial 5-year term, as the facility will be required through to 2029.